 If you follow financial news, you’ve probably heard many references to “the Fed” along the lines of “the Fed held interest rates,” or “market watchers are wondering what the Fed will do next.”
-So what exactly is the Fed and what does it do?
+So what exactly is the Federal Reserve and what does it do?

 What is the Federal Reserve?